petethomas94/OnlineShoppingBasket/README.md

 -   Fix discount mismatch in repository
 -   Fix shipping cost mismatch in repository
 -   Fix failing tests due to ShippingCost not being set on basket

+## Things I would like to do with more time
+-   Extract input validation logic from controller
+-   Move more code from controllers to service layer to keep controllers thin and only concerned with HTTP/routing